co-OWNER, E-RYT 200, e-RYT 500

-Since her childhood in North Carolina, movement, health and creativity have been a central focus for Josephine.
+Since her childhood in North Carolina, movement, health and creativity have been central foci for Josephine.
 She is a visual artist, dancer and traveler.
 It is through yoga that she has best found a way to integrate these passions.

 Josephine began practicing yoga in 2006.
 In 2013 she completed her 200-hour Yoga Teacher Training with Yax Yoga Concepts, for both Vinyasa and Stationary systems.
 She completed her 500-hour Advanced Teacher Training, also with Yax Yoga Concepts, in 2015.
 She has practiced in studios all over the world, participated in workshops with leading teachers and continued her education with various trainings.
 Sharing this knowledge with others is her great joy.
-Thankful to be a part of the Durham yoga community, she is honored to assist as others move forward, wherever they may be in their practice.
+She is thankful to be a part of the Durham yoga community and is honored to assist as others move forward, wherever they may be on their path.

 co-Owner, ryt 200